-Conclusion: Korg MS 20 mini has a sturdy construction, a sound that is hard to compete, and such an affordable price tag that it cannot go unnoticed.
-Definitely an excellent value for money choice with a quality guarantee by Korg.
+Conclusion: Korg MS 20 mini has a sound from the past, and such an affordable price tag that it cannot go unnoticed.
+Definitely an excellent value for money choice with a quality guarantee of Korg.
 The nearly perfect reviews on Amazon.com and other online markets will prove our words.

 2. Novation MiniNova Analog Modeling Synthesizer